Headless mode

 Add hob roam

 hob roam is available from headless mode for phone and tablet access.
-Set Settings → Remote → Roam app access to Local host, Local network, or Internet.
+Set Settings → Remote → Roam app access to Local host, Private networks, or Internet.

 Use roam when you do not need the whole IDE but still want to keep agents moving: